Key takeaways

 - Approach: Natural language spec → complete codebase

-- ⚠️ Not actively developed, legacy architecture
+- ⚠️ Not developed; legacy architecture

 Smol Developer